geoelectric/ui_auto_best_practice/uiabp.md

 So in this case, you take a hybrid approach between the last two methods.

-    has_a_sim = True
+    HAS_A_SIM = True
     …
-    if has_a_sim:
+    if HAS_A_SIM:
         assertIs(vwizard.current_page, vwizard.OPTIONAL_PAGE, …)
         …verify page…
         vwizard.next()

 At first glance, this seems superfluous.
-If `has_a_sim` is assumed, why define a constant and put an if on it?
+If having a SIM is assumed, why define a constant and put an if on it?

 Because it solves the problems above:

 * You’ve correctly documented the behavior of the system, independently of any assumptions you’ve put on its external state.
-The assumptions are encapsulated in `has_a_sim`.
+The assumptions are encapsulated in `HAS_A_SIM`.

 * You’ve made it clear why, should your assumption be incorrect in the future, the test is now failing in that spot.